regebro/hovercraft/hovercraft/tests/test_data/presenter-notes.rst

 Hovercrafts presenter notes
 ===========================

-Hovercraft supports presenter notes.
+Hovercraft! supports presenter notes.
 It does this by taking anything in a what is calles a "notes-admonition" and making that into presenter notes.

 .. note:: Hence, this will show up as presenter notes.